leftbrainit/leftbra.in/src/pages/blog/2022-11-23_introducing-troy-thumasi.md

 Q. That's so cool!
 What else can you tell me about Ghana?

 A﻿.
-Well, the capital Accra is second most expensive city in Africa.
-And we're finally back in the World Cup this year so you can cheer us on as we represent Africa, where you're also from.
+Well, the capital Accra is now the second most expensive city in Africa.
+And we're finally back in the FIFA World Cup this year so you can cheer us on as we represent Africa, where you're also from.

 T﻿hat's all from Troy today.
-We'll be meeting other members of our family in future posts so stay tuned.
+We'll be meeting other members of our family in future posts so stick around.
 :::